 This course presents an introduction to studies of African American culture, primarily through readings in literature and philosophy.
-Prerequisite: Exit or exemption from Learning Support Reading.

 HUMA 2000 Exploring Global Cultures

 This course allows students to receive course credit for study and travel opportunities abroad.
 Experiences include the study of a country's history, literature, language, art, government, civilization, and culture.
 This course is only for students who are taking Atlanta Metropolitan State College's Study Abroad trip.